Zaytt/freecodecamp-projects/README.md

 - [Javascript Calculator](https://codepen.io/KanjCoder/full/OBawZR): A simple calculator using JavaScript and React.js

 - [Pomodoro Timer](https://codepen.io/KanjCoder/full/RezaZP/): A pomodoro clock to help you manage your work time and increase productivity.
 Built using React.js

+### Data Visualization Projects

+- [Bar Chart](https://codepen.io/KanjCoder/details/ZmOMdy/): A bar char made using the d3 library showing the historial GDP of the United States.

+- [Scatterplot Chart](https://codepen.io/KanjCoder/full/YRpMqZ/): A scatterplot chart showing the incidence of dopingamong the competitors in bicycle racing

+- [Heatmap](https://codepen.io/KanjCoder/full/GwmqNa/): A heatmap showing the monthly global land temperature.

+- [Choropleth Map](https://codepen.io/KanjCoder/full/MzvbaP/): A map showing the percentage of highly educated people in the US by county.